 The approach is to partner with DHBs to improve the health of older people by implementing the strategy and monitoring outcomes according to each DHB's implementation plan. (p.
 4)

+Publication date:

+Duration:

-Publication date: April 2002 Duration: 2002-NK Number of pages: 86
+Number of pages:

-Signed by: Not signed This GDS replaces: Not applicable Jointly held with: Not applicable Transferred from: Not applicable Strategy map: Not found Not applicable Legislation:
+Signed by:

+This GDS replaces:

+Jointly held with:

+Transferred from:

+Strategy map:

+Legislation: